mjrdnk/captioner/README.md

 In windows on CMD it is CTRL + C. It responds with a prompt asking if you would like to quit.

-Then open a chrome to [localhost:3000](localhost:3000) and enjoy the captions:
+Then open the browser to [localhost:3000](localhost:3000) and enjoy the captions:

 ![screenshot](https://i.imgur.com/YziSWqt.png")